ETIMC/Report/typst/sections/Idea generation.typ

 + LED screens with interactive 'faces' that jump out of joy when the music is placed. (could be used in all of the different ideas)
 + Classic piano roll where different modules can be attached.

-#figure(image("../images/idea generation/FigmaIdeaGeneration1.png", width: 50%),
-    caption: [Post-it notes brainstorm.],
-  ) <fig:FigmaIdeaGeneration>

-The second idea, cooperative modules for music experimentation utilizing an NFC reader, with a target group of 9 to 12-year-olds, was selected as the basis for the project.
-This aligned with the 3rd - 6th primary school grades, in which music is taught in the Danish school system @styrelsen_for_undervisning_og_kvalitet_faghaefte_2025.
+The second idea, cooperative modules for music experimentation utilizing an NFC reader, with a target group of 9-12-year-olds, was selected as the basis for the project.
+This aligned with the 3rd-6th primary school grades, in which music is taught in the Danish school system @styrelsen_for_undervisning_og_kvalitet_faghaefte_2025.
 In practice, the idea would be to have multiple _Controllers_ that the target group could play with and experiment with music.
 A sketch was produced visualizing the idea (@fig:firstDrawing).

 #figure(
   image("../images/idea generation/FirstDrawing.png", height: 20%),